-No visit to Athens is complete without visiting The Acropolis, the ancient citadel perched defiantly above the city that has fascinating people for thousands of years.
-If you’re overwhelmed by the information to plan your visit this guide will make it easy for you.
+No visit to Athens is complete without a visit to the Acropolis, the ancient citadel perched defiantly above the city that has fascinated people for thousands of years.
+If you’re overwhelmed by the information to plan your visit to the Acropolis, this guide will make it easy for you.
 We’ve covered everything from the meaning and history of The Acropolis, how to avoid the crowds and even what to wear!

 What is the Acropolis?